Marlón Cornejo

 Marlón Cornejo (born 14 September 1993) is a Salvadoran professional footballer who plays as a midfielder.

+Cornejo currently plays for Platense in the Primera division of El salvador.

 Club career

 Cornejo signed with Alianza for the Clausura 2018 tournament, showing a great level in matches.
 One of his most prominent games was an Apertura 2018 tournament match against Chalatenango, Cornejo scored the only goal of the game in an away victory (0–1).